i1Cps/multi-robot-exploration-rl/README.md

 ## ➤ ::pencil:: About The Project

 This project employs a centralized critic network and decentralized actor networks to facilitate cooperative behaviour among multiple robots.
-The simulation environment is implemented in Gazebo, utilizing ROS2's capabilities.
+The simulation environment is implemented in Gazebo, utilizing ROS 2's capabilities.
 The robots are then trained using a Multi-Agent Deep Reinforcement Learning approach.

-The project contains two ROS2 packages:
+The project contains two ROS 2 packages:

 [**`start_rl_environment`**](#user-content--factory-start-rl_environment-ros-2-package)